iann838/workery/docs/templates/d1-drizzle.md

 - Update the D1 database ID in `wrangler.toml` (under `[[d1_databases]]`).

-- (Optional) Generate the migration file with the default `schema.ts` and apply them using the commands below.
+- (Optional) Generate the migration file with the definitions in `schema.ts` and apply them using the commands below.

 ---